 - Open the Send to Silhouette window by clicking the printer icon.
 Select the Rhinestone Template Material and select the Double Cut option for the best result.

 Keep in mind that even though there is a Freehand tool and Single Click tool in the Silhouette software, it is pretty awkward to draw intricate designs yourself.
 If you want to draw your design yourself, use a specialized drawing software and then save and open the file in Silhouette Studio.
+For more detailed instructions on working with silhouette studio, you might want to take an online die cutting class.

 Also, if you are normally making text-based designs, you can drastically widen your options by downloading free fonts for the Silhouette Cameo.